Christian/Spiritual Formation >

 5 A Caring Community—Paul O. Chelsen and Margaret Diddams, Wheaton College

 6 A Celebrative Community—Doretha O'Quinn and Tim Young, Vanguard University

-Epilogue: Walking the "Narrow Ridge" of Christian Calling and Academic Excellence—Beck A. Taylor
+Epilogue: Walking the "Narrow Ridge" of Christian Calling and Academic Excellence—Beck A. Taylor, Whitworth University

-Part II—Campus Community by the Carnegie Foundation for the Advancement of Teaching
+Part Two: Campus Life by the Carnegie Foundation for the Advancement of Teaching (1990)

 Foreword by Ernest L. Boyer